dywisor/names/README.txt

   If a database has been modified, its new file is written to <file>.new.
   The original file is moved to <file>.old prior to putting the new file in place.
 In git mode (see below), the old file gets deleted after checking the new files in.
+Intermediate directories are created as needed.

   The program offers some convenience helpers: